UBC-MDS/programming-in-python-for-data-science/chapters/module1.md

 _**Make sure you remove the hash (`#`) symbol in the coding portions of this question.
 We have commented them so that the line won't execute and you can test your code after each step.**_

+Let's get the frequencies of some of our values!
+We spoke in the slides about the steps we needed to follow to get a frequency table.

 Tasks:
 - Let's make an object named `position_column` that consists of just the `Position` column.
 Note we will be using this for `value_counts` so we must do this with only using single `[]` brackets.